Coloplast A/S Company reg. (CVR) no. 69749917

 Communication with the Company’s shareholders

-As adopted at the Annual General Meeting held on 5 December 2013 and amended by a resolution adopted by the Board of Directors on 8 January 2016.
+As adopted at the Annual General Meeting held on 7 December 2017.